modflowpy/flopy/autotest/Autotesting.md

     pytest -v -n auto t001_test.py

-The `auto` keyword indicates that the `pytest-xd` extension will query your computer to determine the number of processors available.
+The `auto` keyword indicates that the `pytest-xdist` extension will query your computer to determine the number of processors available.
 You can specify a specific number of processors to use (for example, `-n 2` to run on two processors).